 Turn-around Time: Positive PCR: 1 day Speciation testing 21 days (CDC) Ship to: Chicago or Springfield IDPH Laboratories Leptospira spp.
 BioFire Global Fever Special Pathogens Panel Test Name: Identification of Leptospira spp.
 Method Name: Rapid positive identification by polymerase chain reaction (PCR) assay.
 Results: Detected/Not detected for Leptospira spp.
 Reference Ranges: Negative for Leptospira spp.
 Clinical Significance: The BioFire® Global Fever Special Pathogens Panel is a qualitative, multiplexed, nucleic acid-based test for the simultaneous detection and identification of multiple pathogens directly from EDTA whole blood collected from symptomatic individuals or those suspected of exposure to the targeted pathogens.
 Results are meant to be used in conjunction with other clinical, epidemiologic, and laboratory data.
 This test would be used on international travelers, so that treatment and public health measures can be quickly implemented.

 Leptospira spp.
 (Family Leptospiraceae) are spirochete bacteria and the causative agents of leptospirosis.
 Leptospirosis is a zoonotic disease with worldwide distribution.
 Leptospira bacteria are transmitted through direct contact with urine or tissues from infected animals, or indirectly through contaminated soil or water.
 Exposure may occur through abrasions and cuts in the skin, or mucous membranes.
 The genus is divided into three subgroups, with one pathogenic subgroup.
 The pathogenicity of the Group I members ranges from subclinical infections to severe disease and death.
-Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens may be stored at refrigerated temperatures (2-8°C) but must be received at the testing laboratory within seven days of collection.
-Specimens must be shipped to the testing laboratory using enough cold packs to maintain refrigerated temperature.
+Submission Criteria: Specimens must be collected in EDTA blood collection tubes and stored at 2-8°C. Specimens must be received at the testing laboratory within seven days of collection.
+Specimens less than 24 hours old must arrive between 2-30°C. Specimens between 2-7 days old must arrive between 2-8°C. Ship specimens to the testing laboratory using enough frozen cold packs to maintain refrigerated temperature.
 Do not freeze specimens.